anndreipopa/Room-Ambiance-Monitor/README.md

     - **HTU21D:** I²C sensor for air temperature and humidity.
     - **LDR Module:** Analog sensor for light intensity.
 - **Expansion Board:** A custom breakout board to simplify sensor connections without a breadboard.
+- **:Breadboard:**: A simple, classic breadboard of any kind to help with connections.
+- **LED and resistor:** An LED of any color and a 220 Ohm resistor

 ### Firmware
 - **Framework:** **Arduino** on **PlatformIO** IDE in **Visual Studio Code**.